Shagshag/prestashop-documentation/AdminTranslationsControllerCore.md

 We have to change the translation key and rewrite the file.

 * Visibility: **protected**
-* This method is defined in controllers\admin\AdminTranslationsController.php line 247
+* This method is defined in [controllers/admin/AdminTranslationsController.php line 247](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminTranslationsController.php#247)

 #### Arguments